python/peps/docs/rendering_system.rst

 The template is entirely self-contained, not relying on any default behaviour from Sphinx.
-It specifies the CSS files to include, the favicon, and basic semantic information for document structure.
+It specifies the CSS files to include, the favicon, and basic semantic information for the document structure.

-The stylesheets are in two parts, with ``style.css`` defining the meat of the layout, and ``mq.css`` defining media-queries for a responsive layout.
+The styles are defined in two parts:

+- ``style.css`` does the meat of the layout
+- ``mq.css`` adds media queries for a responsive design

 5. \PEP 0
 ---------

-PEP 0 generation happens in three phases.
+The generation of the index, PEP 0, happens in three phases.
-Firstly, the text file itself is generated, it is added to Sphinx, and the data is post processed.
+The reStructuredText source file is generated, it is then added to Sphinx, and finally the data is post processed.

 5.1 File creation
 '''''''''''''''''

-``pep-0000.rst`` is created during a callback before documents are loaded by Sphinx.
+``pep-0000.rst`` is created during a callback, before documents are loaded by Sphinx.

-Firstly, we parse the individual PEP files, getting the RFC2822 header, and parsing and then validating that metadata.
+We first parse the individual PEP files to get the :rfc:`2822` header, and then parse and validate that metadata.

-After collecting and validating all the PEP data, the creation of the index itself is in three steps:
+After collecting and validating all the PEP data, the index itself is created in three steps:

-    1. Output header text.
+    1. Output the header text
     2. Output the category and numerical indices
     3. Output the author index